sugoiJS/mongoDB/README.md

         }
     }

-By default the collection name is the class name with case sensitive.
+By default the collection name is the class name (case sensitive).

-For override the collection name you can just set the collectionName property
+For override the collection name, set the collectionName property:

     export class Message extends MongoModel {
             public userId:string;